sipsmehta/Entity-Extraction-from-OCR-Data/README.md

 ## False Positives and False Negatives: False positives and false negatives were analyzed to determine the accuracy of the model in identifying fields that were present or absent in the dataset.
 ## Overall Accuracy: The overall accuracy of the model was calculated to determine the effectiveness of the model in extracting information from the OCR data.

+## Based on the classification report, the model has an overall accuracy of 0.9929772662299727, which is quite high.
+The model performed very well for the "OTHER" category, achieving a precision and recall of 0.99 and 1.00, respectively.

+## However, for some of the other categories, the model's performance was not as good.
+For example, the "box16StateWagesTips" category had a lower recall of 0.82, meaning that the model missed some of the instances of this category.
+Similarly, the "box17StateIncomeTax" category also had a lower recall of 0.82.

+## In contrast, some of the categories had very high precision and recall values, such as the "box2FederalIncomeTaxWithheld" category, which had a precision and recall of 0.97 and 0.98, respectively.

+## To improve the model's performance, it may be necessary to collect more training data, or to tune the model's hyperparameters.
+Additionally, it may be helpful to look at specific examples of misclassified instances to see if there are any patterns or common issues that the model is struggling with.

 # Contributing
 ## Please feel free to submit issues or pull requests if you encounter any problems or have suggestions for improvements.